|Everton's most successful season: 1984-1985|

 Ferguson began his football career at Carse Thistle before being signed by Dundee United in 1990.
 He moved to Rangers in 1993 for a then British transfer record of £4 million.
 He spent the remainder of his career in England with two spells at Everton and Newcastle United.
 Capped 7 times.

 ST: Graeme Sharp (Scotland)

 Sharp started his playing career at Dumbarton before signing for Everton for £120,000 in 1980, with whom he won the FA Cup, European Cup Winners' Cup and two Football League titles.
 He later played for Oldham.
 Capped 12 times and played a single match at Mexico 1986.

-He made more than 500 appearances in the Football League, playing for Birmingham City, Everton, Swansea City and Coventry City in the First Division, and won 12 full caps for England.
+He made more than 500 appearances in the Football League, playing for Birmingham City, Everton, Swansea City and Coventry City in the First Division.
+During his time at Everton, he was the club's leading post Second World War goalscorer with 138 goals, a record he held until 1989 when Graeme Sharp broke it.
+He won 12 full caps for England.

 Wayne Rooney, Roy Vernon, Dave Hickson, Tony Cottee, Andy Gray, Joe Royle, Gary Lineker, Andrei Kanchelskis, Mikel Arteta, Tommy Lawton, Mick Lyons, Phil Neville, Peter Farrell, David Unsworth, Tim Howard.